propelorm/Propel2/documentation/documentation/02-buildtime.markdown

 $ propel config:convert-xml
 ```

-The resulting file can be found under `build/conf/bookstore-conf.php`, where "bookstore" is the name of the project you defined in `build.properties`.
+The resulting file can be found under `generated-conf/config.php`.

 This simplifies the setup of Propel to the following script: